Penn State mark

 Minimum Experience

-6+ years of relevant experience
+8+ years of relevant experience, includes 3+ years of supervisory experience

 Equivalency